 Next Step, Cutting: The best tool to cut rigid foam insulation

 Now to the cutting part, which is key when installing spray foam insulation.
-To cut rigid foam board insulation, you can use several tool options, such as a utility knife, electric circular saw, hotwire cutter, or a putty knife.
+You can use several tool options to cut rigid foam board insulation, such as a utility knife, electric circular saw, hotwire cutter, or putty knife.

-Each tool has its advantages, depending on the type of cut required and the size of the foam insulation vs fibreglass.
-If you require a precise cut, it is recommended to cut rigid foam with an electric circular saw instead of a knife.
+Each tool has advantages, depending on the type of cut required and the size of the foam insulation vs. fiberglass.
+If you require a precise cut, it is recommended to use an electric circular saw instead of a knife to cut rigid foam.

 While utility knives can cut solid foam insulation, table saws provide a cleaner, smoother cut.
 If you require hard foam insulation cut to exact proportions, buy or rent a table saw.